 Shadow operations teams supporting BYOD

 Loyal Apple followers have formed powerful lobby groups in many companies and have even gathered together to self-support the use of Macs and iPads for corporate use.
-Apple even has a how to whitepaper to encourage it.

 This is a major move away from the previous tacit acceptance of the devices and system provided in the work place.
 This type of brand loyalty and strong user preference challenges the controlled and managed roll-out of systems and devices that has been traditional in business.